- Brain Connectivity Imaging Markers to Confirm Diagnosis for Bipolar vs. Unipolar Depression – A Connectome Approach.

 Individuals with no diagnosable mental illnesses, individuals with bipolar I disorder, and individuals with major depressive disorder are able to apply*.

 If you are interested in participating, or would like further information, contact Wendy Chen on 8627 3306 or email@example.com.
+The study will be conducted at the Westmead Institute for Medical Research in Sydney, Australia.

 * Please note that certian exclusion criteria may prevent you from participating in the study.